Award Winning Author

 with permission from Midwest Book Review

-“This children’s book is based on the true story of a little girl’s friendship with an injured soldier recuperating in her family’s house during the Civil War.
-Set in Culpeper, Virginia, in 1862, Sophia’s Gift tells how Sophia and her mother struggle to survive as the Civil War rages around them.
-Sophia Strauss’s father is captured by soldiers and taken away, leaving her mother and Sophia to cope with keeping their shop open.
+This children’s book is based on the true story of a little girl’s friendship with an injured Confederate soldier recuperating in her family’s house during the Civil War.
+Set in Culpeper, Virginia, in 1862, Sophia’s Gift tells the story of how the Strauss family struggles to survive as the Civil War rages around them.
+Sophia Strauss’s father is captured by Union soldiers and is taken away, leaving her mother to cope with trying to keep their shop open.

-Written by antique doll researcher and author Karen B. Kurtz and illustrated by Loran ChavezSophia’s Gift is a gift of friendship that reminds us of the inevitable destruction and possible compassion that can occur during a state of war.”
+Written by doll researcher and author Karen B. Kurtz and illustrated by Loran Chavez, Sophia’s Gift is a reminder of the inevitable destruction as well as the possible compassion that can occur during a state of war.

 with permission from Maine Antique Digest, Amanda Russell